How to Grow Tree Philodendron (Split Leaf Philodendron)

 If your plant is becoming too large for its current container, you can unpot the plant and trim the roots to one-third of their current size to maintain a more compact plant.

-Your plant may also need transplanting, especially if you’re aiming to let it grow ever-bigger.
-You can learn more about transplanting your tree philodendron in our guide.
+Your plant may also need repotting, especially if you’re aiming to let it grow ever-bigger.

-Managing Pests and Disease
+Pests and Disease

 When you stick with growing them indoors, you can mostly avoid insect pests and disease on tree philodendrons.

-The best preventive measures include wiping the leaves often with a damp cloth, including the undersides; making sure the plants have plenty of space for air circulation; and never overwatering or leaving the roots to stand in soggy soil or saucers full of water.
+The best preventive measures include wiping the leaves regularly with a damp cloth, including the undersides; making sure the plants have plenty of space for air circulation; and never overwatering or leaving the roots to stand in soggy soil or saucers full of water.

 Learn more about recognizing, treating, and preventing each of these houseplant threats in the pest and disease section of our philodendron guide.